mjpclab/jquery-tab/README.md

 Determine if still create tab container when there is no tab item found.
 Would be useful if you want to create empty tab container first, and add tab items dynamically.

-`fnShowPanelItem`
-Define the behavior of showing an panel-item when switched to it.
-Must be a function like `func($panelItem) {}`.
-Parameter `$panelItem` will be the current panel-item's jQuery object.
-The default behavior is calling the jQuery object's `show()`.

-`fnHidePanelItem`
-Define the behavior of hiding an panel-item when switched to other panel.
-Must be a function like `func($panelItem) {}`.
-Parameter `$panelItem` will be the current panel-item's jQuery object.
-The default behavior is calling the jQuery object's `hide()`.

 `onBeforeSwitch(oldIndex, newIndex)`
 A callback before switching the tab.
 Returns `false` to cancel a switching attempt.